osmhpi/stallgov-docs/Memutil-heuristics.md

 ![[https://gitlab.hpi.de/osm/osm-energy/masterprojekt-ws21-compendium/-/raw/normalize-stalls/evaluation/memutil-step-frequencies/log.png]]

+**Update:** We conducted these measurements with the general memory stall performance counters.
+As discussed above, as well as on the [Intel Counters](Counters-Intel) page, it is better to divide the memory stalls into on-core (L1&L2) and off-core (L3&RAM) memory stalls.
+So this approach of normalizing the stalls, based on the current frequency might be a feasible, but needs to be updated to use the L2 stalls instead of total memory stalls.

 ## Experimenting governor - reduce frequency and observe Instructions/Cycle
 For a memory-bound workload, IPC should increase when reducing frequency.
 Heuristic based on this=> reduce frequency, observe whether IPC rises, if so, reduce Frequency further, otherwise revert to higher frequency.

 Advantage: Only needs 2, maybe even 0 perf counters (when using Instructions/time), instructions & cycles might not even be a perf counter, but a built-in fixed counter, so we wouldn't need perf counters at all.

 Might be problematic for workloads that switch phases frequently, or run sporadically, as it would take longer to make decisions.
-Noise could also be problematic, as it might indicate the also be replacedwrong values.
+Noise could also be problematic, as it might indicate wrong values.

-## Combination of an immediate heuristic & the expirmenting governor
+## Combination of an immediate heuristic & the experimenting governor
 Try to combine a heuristic that immediately chooses a frequency with the experimenting governor, so that we could detect&undo unfavorable decisions made by the immediate heuristic.

 ## mem_stalls/stalls_total